 - STORYTELLING AND DIALOGUE: Learning from griots; dialogue vs. debate, community conversations;

-- ALTERNATIVE EDUCATION: Learning beyond the traditional classroom or “training”/alternative. education, promoting critical thinking;
+- ALTERNATIVE EDUCATION: Learning beyond the traditional classroom or “training”, alternative. education, promoting critical and interdisciplinary/transdisciplinary thinking;

 - RE-ENCHANTING THE WORLD: Restoring a sense of wonder and awe for the Living Earth.
 Acknowledging the sacred as a part of our daily lives;

-- RESTORING WHOLENESS IN OUR BODIES: De-colonizing our bodies and not just our minds.
+- RESTORING WHOLENESS IN OUR BODIES: De-colonizing our bodies and minds.

 - PARTICIPATORY DEMOCRACY.